pivotal-sprout/sprout-wrap/README.md

   and `node_attributes.sprout.homebrew.casks`.
 These will need to be updated to `node_attributes.homebrew.formulas` (note the change from formulae to formulas) and `node_attributes.homebrew.casks`.

+## Development Tips & Tricks

+Some helpful commands and tricks to know when working on this repo:

+1. To run `bootstrap.sh` with a custom `soloistrc`:

+        export SOLOISTRC='soloistrc.lyra'

+2. To test `bootstrap.sh` `curl` piped to `bash` mode on a development branch (with `set -x` trace mode):

+        export SPROUT_WRAP_BRANCH=my-feature-branch
+        export SOLOISTRC=soloistrc.my-feature-test
+        \curl -Ls https://raw.githubusercontent.com/LyraPhase/sprout-wrap/${SPROUT_WRAP_BRANCH}/bootstrap-scripts/bootstrap.sh | bash -x

+3. To replicate what `bootstrap` CI workflow does:

+        export CI=true
+        # Ensure you have same Ruby + RubyGems + Bundler versions
+        bundle install
+        bundle exec make bootstrap

+4. To replicate what `test` CI workflow does:

+        export CI=true
+        # Ensure you have same Ruby + RubyGems + Bundler versions
+        bundle install
+        bundle exec make test

 ## Roadmap

 See LyraPhase Sprout Project Tracker: <https://github.com/orgs/LyraPhase/projects/1>